Krakatoa: Geographical setting

 Indonesia has over 130 active volcanoes, the most of any nation.
 They make up the axis of the Indonesian island arc system produced by northeastward subduction of the Indo-Australian Plate.
 A majority of these volcanoes lie along Indonesia's two largest islands, Java and Sumatra.
 These two islands are separated by the Sunda Strait located at a bend in the axis of the island arc.
 Krakatau is directly above the subduction zone of the Eurasian Plate and the Indo-Australian Plate where the plate boundaries make a sharp change of direction, possibly resulting in an unusually weak crust in the region.

 Pre-1883 history

-At some point in prehistory, an earlier caldera-forming eruption had occurred, leaving as remnants Verlaten (or Sertung); Lang (also known as Rakata Kecil, or Panjang); Poolsche Hoed ("Polish Hat"); and the base of Rakata.
+At some point in prehistory, an earlier caldera-forming eruption had occurred, leaving as remnants the islands of Verlaten (or Sertung); Lang (also known as Rakata Kecil, or Panjang); Poolsche Hoed ("Polish Hat"); and the base of Rakata.
 Later, at least two more cones (Perboewatan and Danan) formed and eventually joined with Rakata, forming the main island of Krakatoa.
 At the time of the 1883 eruption, the Krakatoa group comprised Lang, Verlaten, and Krakatoa itself, an island 9 km long by 5 km wide.
 There were also the tree-covered islet near Lang (Poolsche Hoed) and several small rocky islets or banks between Krakatoa and Verlaten.

-There were three volcanic cones on Krakatoa island: Rakata, (820 m) to the south; Danan, (450 m) near the center; and Perboewatan, (120 m) to the north.
+There were three volcanic cones on Krakatoa Island: Rakata, (820 m) to the south; Danan, (450 m) near the center; and Perboewatan, (120 m) to the north.